-Dress Code
+Spirit of the Dress Code

-The dress code at Cardigan is intended to create a sense of purpose and pride among the student body and the broader school community.
-Student dress and appearance should be neat, presentable, and functional.
-There are varying dress codes for varying occasions, but the three most common are class dress, dinner dress, and Chapel dress.
+We adopt a dress code at Cardigan to further support our mission and to uphold the spirit of the Cardigan Way.
+The dress code at Cardigan is intended to create a sense of purpose, belonging, and pride among the student body and the broader school community.
+It is also in place to reinforce the values of preparation, personal responsibility, and humbleness.
+Student dress and appearance should be neat, presentable, and functional, to prepare boys to "show up" for their future endeavors.
+There are varying dress codes for varying occasions, but the three most common are class dress, dinner dress, and chapel dress.
+Cardigan's policy requires a commitment to community while still allowing for self-expression.
+With that said, the Student Life Office welcomes discussions and requests regarding our dress code in support of inclusivity, identity, and culture.

-Class dress means a collared shirt (like a golf shirt, rugby shirt, or button-down), khakis (no cargo pants or dress slacks), a belt, dress socks (no low-cut ankle socks or athletic socks), and leather or suede shoes (or boots, if the weather warrants).
+Class Dress: Class dress means a collared shirt (like a golf shirt, rugby shirt, or button-down), khakis (no cargo pants or dress slacks), a belt, dress socks (no low-cut ankle socks or athletic socks), and leather or suede shoes (or boots, if the weather warrants).
 No athletic shoes or dress sneakers (dress shorts and sneakers are permitted in September and May for class dress).

-Dinner dress means khakis or dress slacks, a belt, blazer, dress shirt (button-down Oxford type), tie, dress socks, and leather or suede shoes.
+Dinner Dress: Dinner dress means khakis or dress slacks, a belt, blazer, dress shirt (button-down Oxford type), tie, dress socks, and dress shoes.
 No athletic shoes or dress sneakers.

-Chapel dress means a white dress shirt, polishable dress shoes (more formal than shoes worn to class), dark dress socks, brown or black leather belt, a tie, and dark gray slacks (no khakis) with a Cardigan blazer.
+Chapel Dress: Chapel dress means a white dress shirt, polishable dress shoes (more formal than shoes worn to class), dress socks, brown or black leather belt, a tie, and dark gray slacks (no khakis) with a Cardigan blazer.